Carl von Ossietzky: Legacy

 In 1963, East German television produced the film Carl von Ossietzky about Ossietzky's life, starring Hans-Peter Minetti in the title role.

-In 1991, the University of Oldenburg was renamed Carl von Ossietzky University of Oldenburg in his honor.
-Ossietzky's daughter Rosalinde von Ossietzky-Palm took part in the formal ceremony, accompanied by then Prime Minister of Lower Saxony Gerhard Schröder.
+In 1974, the University of Oldenburg was renamed Carl von Ossietzky University of Oldenburg in his honor and Ossietzky's daughter Rosalinde von Ossietzky-Palm donated his archive and personal library to the university which has become a centre for research on his life and works.

 In 1992, Ossietzky's 1931 conviction was upheld by Germany's Bundesgerichtshof (Federal Court of Justice), applying the law as it stood in 1931.

 According to the case law of the Reichsgericht, the illegality of covertly conducted actions did not cancel out the principle of secrecy.
 According to the opinion of the Reichsgericht, every citizen owes his Fatherland a duty of allegiance regarding information, and endeavours towards the enforcement of existing laws may be implemented only through the utilization of responsible domestic state organs, and never by appealing to foreign governments.